Skip to main content

 Anthropology

 Lisbeth Louderback's Four Corners Potato Project continues to test whether or not the Four Corners potato (Solanum jamesii) was transported and manipulated by people thousands of years ago.
 The unfolding story is revealing a deep history between Native Americans and this remarkable plant, challenging our understanding of plant domestication and food choices in the American West.
-Read more about this project from University of Utah and in this article in the Proceedings of the National Academy of Sciences
+Read more about this project from the University of Utah and in this article in the Proceedings of the National Academy of Sciences

 Tyler Faith and colleagues have discovered how past climate change in Kenya ~300,000 years ago affected the evolution of human culture and technology.
 Read more on the Museum's blog or this article in the journal Science.